KognitionAI/pilecv4j-opencv-packaging/README.md

 ```

 ### Building using `fromscratch.sh` on Windows

+#### Note: The Windows build has been neglected for the time being.
+This note will be removed once it's back up and working correctly for all options.

 On Windows, the expectation is that `fromscratch.sh` will be run from MSYS2 or Cygwin.
 When running `fromscratch.sh` on Windows, you'll need to prepare a few prerequisites.